EgosOwn/PrivateKeyboardAddon/README.md

 * **This addon may not defeat all types of keyboard biometric surveillance**, however it was tested against the Keytrac and TypingDNA demos and it worked well.
 * **This addon does not yet deal with stylometry**
+* Some websites override all key events in which case it is not (yet) possible to protect against keyboarding analysis there
 * You may see higher CPU usage while typing.
 This is due do the unideal locking solution described above
 * Do not confuse this with spying keyboard apps on mobile devices, this cannot address that.
 * Not tested on Firefox Android